 Michigan State University subscribes to the principles of equal opportunity.
 University programs, activities and facilities are available without regard to race, color, sex, religion, creed, national origin, political persuasion, sexual preference, marital status, handicap, or age.

-The on-campus enrollment at Michigan State University for the 2007 fall semester was approximately 46,000, including 10,000 graduate and professional students.
+The on-campus enrollment at Michigan State University for the 2016 fall semester was approximately 50,300, including over 11,000 graduate and professional students.